-Developers, operators and end users who are involved or hoping to get involved in a OSF project contributor group that decided to meet at the PTG.
+Developers, operators and end users who are involved or hoping to get involved in an OpenInfra project contributor group that decided to meet at the PTG.

 NOTE: If you are hoping to get involved with a particular team, check with them to make sure they are planning to do onboarding before you book travel.

 Leaders from teams, SIGs, working groups that decide not to meet at the PTG should attend to represent the views of their group at the event.